ziadoz/grokking-algorithms/notes.md

 - Child - A node that belongs to a parent.
 - Leaf - A node with no children.

+A tree is a "connected, acyclical graph".

 Traversing a tree can never end up in an infinite loop because they don't have cycles and only go in one direction.

 **Depth First Search**

 Depth first search essentially uses recursion to traverse each node's children until it hits a leaf.
 An example of how it could be used is to print out all the files in a filesystem tree.
 It **cannot** be used to find the shortest path from A to B like breadth first search can.

+**Binary Trees**

+A binary tree is a special type of tree where nodes can have a maximum of two children (hence binary, `1` or `0`), which are traditionally known as the left and right child.

+Subtrees in a binary tree may also be referred to as the left and right subtrees.

+Binary trees are exremetely common in computer science, and are used for things such as compression (Huffman coding) and database indexes (b-trees).